unicode-org/cldr/docs/ldml/tr35-keyboards.md

  - `ctrlL`
  - `ctrlR`
  - `shift`
+ - `other` (matches if no other layers match)

-(`alt` in this specification is referred to on some platforms as "opt" or "option".)
+1. `alt` in this specification is referred to on some platforms as "opt" or "option".

+2. `none` and `other` may not be combined with any other components.

+3. Only one layer may have `none`, and only one layer may have `other` specified.

 #### Modifier Left- and Right- keys